Do you see your Video Doorbell flashing blue light?

 2. Reasons for your Ring to show a Blue Flash

-As you have already read the pattern of the Video Doorbell light Flashing blue, you might already understand the reason for flashing the blue light on your doorbell device.
+As you have already read the Video Doorbell light Flashing blue pattern, you might already understand the reason for flashing the blue light on your doorbell device.

 There are these 4 reasons why the blue light might be flashing:

-- The device might be (stuck) in setup mode.
+- First, the device might be (stuck) in setup mode.

-- An automatic installation of an update might be in progress.
+- Fourth, an automatic installation of an update might be in progress.

 3. Blue LED Light Flash during charging

-There are 2 ways to charge the doorbell battery i.e. hanging the video doorbell on any surface and charging it according to your own convenience or secondly you can hardwire your doorbell to the electric circuit of your home and your doorbell will charge automatically after that.
+There are 2 ways to charge the doorbell battery, i.e., hanging the video doorbell on any surface and charging it according to your convenience, or secondly, you can hardwire your doorbell to the electric circuit of your home, and your doorbell will charge automatically after that.

-You will notice a blue light whenever your device will start charging.
+You will notice a blue light whenever your device starts charging.